imballinst/imballinst.dev/src/pages/blog/eclipse-and-nighttime/index.md

 ## Prelude

 Before I begin, I'd like to let you know that I'm not expecting you to feel sorry for me.
 I am only expecting you to simply **be kind to others**.
-If they react negatively to your actions, first and foremost, you should ask yourself, "Did _I_ do something wrong?" instead of "What's wrong with _you_?"
+If they react negatively to your actions, first and foremost, you should ask yourself, _"Did **I** do something wrong?"_ instead of _"What's wrong with **you**?"_.
+Even a simple gesture such as _"Are you okay?"_ without judgmental tone is better than the latter.

 ## In the Past